-The brand pages of P&G, Unilever, or Beiersdorf neatly organize several billion dollars in revenue in a grid of small and colorful icons.
+The brand pages of P&G, Unilever, or Beiersdorf neatly organize several billion dollars in revenue in a grid of small and colourful icons.
 While these brands lead in their respective categories, they operate with a brick and mortar mentality, which is why they represent an attractive target for startups.

 Blockbuster brands such as Wella or Gillette have established a global network of distribution channels, built their brands with huge, award-winning marketing campaigns, and have sophisticated and optimized operations behind them.

+Several startups are trying to go after the incumbents.
+They are focusing on the largest categories, beauty and personal care, first.
 In the beauty segment Madison Reed is going after household names such as Wella or Schwarzkopf.
 In the shaving segment we have startups like Harry’s, Dollar Shave Club, or RazWar

-The startup has to come up with a better overall product, combine that with a better distribution, and throw a better overall experience on top.
+The startup has to come up with a better overall product, combine that with a better distribution, and a better overall customer experience on top.
 This is why the most promising startups in this area area are vertically integrated.

-Obviously, complete vertical integration costs a lot of time and money, which is why it won’t be an available route for most startups.
+Obviously, complete vertical integration costs a lot of time and money, which is why it won’t be a accessible for most startups.
 Dollar Shave Club gained popularity with their viral video showing how small startups can compete with the deep pockets of the incumbents.

 We’ll probably see more innovation around eliminating toxic and chemical substances from the products we use every day, such as in cremes, soaps, and shampoo.